Argyrosomus regius: Taxonomy

 Argyrosomus regius was first formally described in 1801 as Perca regia by the Spanish diplomat, naturalist, lawyer and historian Ignacio Jordán Claudio de Asso y del Rio with the type locality given as La Rochelle in Charente-Maritime on the Bay of Biscay coast of France.
-The specific name regius means “royal”, this was not explained by Asso but may be a Latinisation of the Catalan name for this species, reix.
+The specific name regius means "royal".
+This was not explained by Asso but may be a Latinisation of the Catalan name for this species, reix.

 Description

 Argyrosomus regius has a relatively large head with quite small eyes, the large mouth is at the terminal position and it has an elongated body.
 The lateral line is easily seen and extends all the way to the caudal fin.
 The rear dorsal fin is much longer than first one which has nine rays.
 The first ray of the anal fin is short and spiny while the second is very thin.
 The swim bladder contains several branched appendages which are vibrated to make a grunting sound which can be heard from up to 30m away and this grunting is produced by the males during the spawning season.
-Body colour pearly-silver, with bronze traits dorsally.
+The body colour is pearly-silver, with bronze traits dorsally.
 The fin bases are reddish brown and mouth cavity yellow-gold or salmon pink.
 The scales are large and every fourth scale is set at a different angle from the rest.
 It can reach up to 2.3 m in total length and 103 kg in weight.